rafatieppo/shell_script/README.md

 - created by @rafatieppo
 - date: 2023-08-18
 - create separated zip files for all shape files in a folder

+## unzip_cp_rm_folders

+- unzip, cp, rm folders from zip files
+- created by @rafatieppo
+- Data from CAR 2023 have a folder (AREA_IMOVEL) into a zipped files, its necessary extract the shapes into this folder

 ## LICENSE